 Fish tank can be a very interesting addition to your home but they can be the ideal habitat for mosquitoes to to lay eggs.
-So, a big question from our commonly asked is how do you get rid of mosquito larvae in fish tank?
+So, a big question from our commonly asked is how to get rid of mosquito larvae in fish tank?

-- Larvae live in water, molt several times, and breathe air
+- Larvae live in the water, breathe air and molt severally.

 Do fish eat mosquito larvae?

 It also depends on how big your fish tank is and also the temperature.
-Some fish like koi carp may not eat many larvae, so researching and mixing it with other fish can help you avoid larvae in the fish tank.
+Some fish, such as koi carp, may not eat many larvae, so doing your research and mixing it with other fish can help you avoid larvae in the fish tank.

-How long do mosquito larvae live in fish tank
+How long can a mosquito larvae survive in fish tank

 Prevention of mosquito larvae in fish tank

-- Second, prevention methods are better for you and the environment.
+Second, preventative measures are better for you and your environment.
 Here are some effective prevention methods.